 With early abandoning, we can save some computation.
 The utility of this optimization depends on the order in which the outer loop considers the candidates for the discord, and the order in which the inner loop visits the other shapes.
 Note that there is nothing special about the top-to-bottom (outer loop), left-to-right (inner loop) ordering that we have been using.
 It is simply the classic default of nested "for" loops.
 As far as the brute force algorithm is concerned, any permutation of the orders is acceptable.
 However, the early abandoning algorithm can benefit from certain permutations.
 For example, imagine that a friendly oracle gives us the best possible orderings as follows.
 For outer loop, shapes are sorted in descending order of the distance to their nearest neighbor, so that the true discord is the first object examined.
 For inner loop, shapes are sorted in ascending order of the distance to the current candidate.
-With these orderings, the first invocation of the inner loop will be abandoned during the very first iteration.
+With these orderings, the first invocation of the inner loop will run to completion.
+Thereafter, all subsequent invocations of the inner loop will be abandoned during the very first iteration.
 Returning to our running example (see Figure 9), we only need to compute the distance between 9 pairs of shapes by searching in the best orderings.